hunterjackson/docs/source/redis.rst

 The sink supports:

-1. Field selection - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Redis.
+1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to Redis.
 2. Topic to table routing.
-3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset is used.
+3. RowKey selection - Selection of fields to use as the row key, if none specified the topic name, partition and offset are used.
 4. Error policies for handling failures.